 Medical Aid for Palestinians / Ezz Al ZanoonProject

 This project aims to ensure better protection of and assistance for persons with disabilities in situations of armed conflict or its aftermath by identifying legal obligations to protect and assist persons with disabilities during conflict, and the policies and practices required to put these obligations into effect.

 ICRCLLM - Course

-This course, delivered in French, focuses on the study of non-state armed groups in contemporary armed conflicts and how international law regulates their actions.
+This course focuses on the study of non-state armed groups in contemporary armed conflicts and how international law regulates their actions.